rextudayan/hello-world/README.md

 # hello-world
-Learning the world of coding
+Learning the world of coding.
-Fitness entrepreneur who is looking to expand his reach and help others with their fitness goals by creating a training app.
+I'm a fitness entrepreneur who is looking to expand his reach and help others with their fitness goals by creating a training app.